chiraz/Definitive-Guide-of-Tunisian-Dialect-NLP-Resources/Readme.md

 - K. Meftouh, S. Harrat, and K. Smaıli, "PADIC: extension and new experiments" In 7th International Conference on Advanced Technologies ICAT, Apr 2018.

 Abstract (excerpt): PADIC is a multidialectal parallel Arabic corpus.

+Notes and excerpts:
-  It was composed initially by five Arabic dialects, three from the Maghreb and two from the Middle East, in addition to standard Arabic.
-In this paper, we present an augmented version of PADIC with a Moroccan dialect.
+  "It was composed initially by five Arabic dialects, three from the Maghreb and two from the Middle East, in addition to standard Arabic.
+In this paper, we present an augmented version of PADIC with a Moroccan dialect. "

 - Houda Bouamor, Nizar Habash,y Mohammad Salameh, Wajdi Zaghouani, Owen Rambow, Dana Abdulrahim, Ossama Obeid,